EgemenErin/ShazamAlgorithm/README.md

 This project was inspired by audio recognition technologies like Shazam and aims to provide a simple demonstration of audio fingerprinting and matching.

 ---

-Feel free to adjust any section as your project evolves or based on additional details in your code files.